xcart/xcart-docs/_pages/kb_en/countries__states_and_zones/setting_up_destination_(address)_zones.md

         102%

-        To configure the zone "Atlantic Canada", we would need to select the following territories:
+        For example, we need to create a zone "Atlantic Canada" that would include four territories: New Brunswick, Prince Edward Island, Nova Scotia and Newfoundland and Labrador.
+We would need to select the following territories:

         *   in the section **Countries** - Canada;